Philipps / Wurlitzer Orchestrions

 Another ongoing problem for Wurlitzer was music.
 The American audiences generally were not much taken with the German tunes supplied by the Philipps company.
 So, sheet music for the latest American favorites were shipped to Germany.
 But, as Farny Wurlitzer explained, the interminable delays in getting new American styled music rolls not only caused numerous customer complaints, but impacted instrument sales, too.
 The first, in a series of frustrating delays, was the shipping time to Philipps.
 Then, once the sheet music arrived at the Philipps factory, there followed another delay: the wait for busy German music arrangers, who had to learn a new style of arranging.
 Next, the finished arrangements had to wait in line again, this time for their turn at the Philipps perforators, which were normally busily punching out music rolls for the mainstay European market.
 Then, the finished product had to be packed for overseas shipping, and so on, so that by the time the new music rolls arrived in the United States, the tunes were out of date and oftentimes no longer popular favorites.
 As a solution, the Wurlitzer Company finally commenced PianOrchestra music arrangement and roll cutting in its North Tonawanda plant.

-Since Wurlitzer had already enjoyed many years of being prosperous in the business of supplying many kinds of regular musical instruments, such as drums, harps, violins, and other hand-played band and orchestral instruments, the Pianella machines shipped to Wurlitzer minus things such as the cymbals and bass and snare drums.
+Since Wurlitzer had already enjoyed many years of being prosperous in the business of supplying many kinds of regular musical instruments, such as drums, harps, violins, and other hand-played band and orchestral instruments, the Pianella machines shipped to Wurlitzer were minus things such as the cymbals and bass and snare drums.
 Other trapwork, like the actual tambourine and triangle, were not substituted by Wurlitzer, probably because the pneumatic reiterating actions required a tambourine or triangle of precise metric proportions, ones that exactly fitted the mechanical action, something the prevailing standardized American stock counterparts did not currently accommodate.

 Wurlitzer had other standard European components left out also.
 Due to the widespread differences between American and European electrical standards, virtually all electricals were installed at the Wurlitzer factory, using standard American equipment.
 The only readily apparent exception to this, as seen in the integral case and chassis design machines, is the pneumatic and/or solenoid operated mercury-pot trip switch, located on the right side of the music roll mechanism.
 The solenoid armature could be activated either by a remote battery powered wall box, or by the start/rewind push-button, usually located near the left side of the music roll mechanism.
-The pneumatic motor portion of the trip switch assembly stopped the machine after each tune (activated by a perforation in the music roll), or, in the case of the last tune on the roll, immediately after rewinding of the music roll is completed.
+The pneumatic motor portion of the trip switch assembly stopped the machine after each tune (activated by a perforation in the music roll), or, in the case of the last tune on the roll, immediately after rewinding of the music roll had completed.

 There were two basic formats for the PianOrchestra: the integrated case and chassis design, and the unit chassis design.
 In both formats, access doors and panels in front and along the sides permitted easy maintenance.
-The integrated case and chassis designs are just that, you got a furniture case with all the mechanical components and supporting shelves screwed and fastened onto the case structure -- making up one integrated unit.
+The integrated case and chassis designs are just that, you got a furniture case with all the mechanical components and supporting shelves screwed and fastened onto the case structure—making up one integrated unit.
 With the unit-chassis design, as the name implies, you got a rugged chassis framework that supported and contained all the necessary mechanical components.
 The furniture case was separate, and consisted of either a free-standing, exterior shell that literally wrapped around and hides from view the self-contained chassis, or the casework included a floor, with the chassis slipping into the casework from the rear.
 All known PianOrchestras of the unit chassis design are fitted with American made casework.

 In the furniture cases for the unit chassis machines, Wurlitzer fitted them with colorful American style leaded opalescent art-glass designs.
 In contrast, the integrated style machines with German cases had no opalescent glasses.
 Instead, they were often liberally endowed with beautifully carved gilt ornamentation, set off through the use of individual beveled mirrors and/or geometrically arranged panels of beveled mirrors set in brass piping (such as was common for the music roll access door).
 The use of decorative glass, unlike the highly colorful American art-glass designs, generally consisted of a single color (commonly clear or green) of glue chipped glass, the individual panes cut and arranged in flowing geometric patterns.
 A distinctive feature of the German glass artistry was the use of mitered brass piping to support the individual glass panes, instead of lead or zinc, as was the case in American art glass designs.